facebook/react-native-website/docs/pushnotificationios.md

 );
 ```

-See what push permissions are currently enabled.
+Check which push permissions are currently enabled.

 **Parameters:**